Roxalis/StorySentiment/README.md

 The word *syuzhet* originated in Russian formalism and was coined by Vladimir Propp and Victor Shklovsky to describe one of two elements in narrative construction - the plot.
 The other element is the *fabula* (story).
 In other words, the fabula is the step by step narrative of the story ("the raw material of a story"), and syuzhet represents the organization of the story ("the way a story is organized").
-In the context of this analysis each short story was processed with the [syuzhet package](https://github.com/mjockers/syuzhet) developed by Matthew L. Jockers with the use of an emotional dictionary; this resulted in sentiment values of different lengths that were converted by discrete cosine transformation (DCT) into comparable data (X1 - X100 in the data sample).
+In the context of this analysis each short story was processed with the [syuzhet package](https://github.com/mjockers/syuzhet) developed by Matthew L. Jockers; this resulted in sentiment values of different lengths that were converted by discrete cosine transformation (DCT) into comparable data (X1 - X100 in the data sample).

 ![Syuzhet sec cluster 1](images/seccluster_1.jpg)